 2. Your P-trap (or S-trap) needs some TLC

 If your disposal is clean, then perhaps your p-trap is dry.
 The p-trap should always have water in it, because this water forms a seal that blocks nasty smelling sewer gas from escaping into your home.
 If the p-trap is dry, it can’t do its job, and your nose will suffer.
 Have a plumber inspect the p-trap for leaks, blockages, or air pockets.

 Your sewer line also needs to have proper ventilation.
 The sewer vent is usually accessible via the roof (be careful climbing up there), and can occasionally get clogged with leaves and other debris.
 You can try clearing it out by hand, or try running water down the vent opening with a garden hose.
 Clearing out the vent allows your system to maintain the appropriate pressure to seal away the sewer gas smells.

 If you’ve tried all of the above and your garbage disposal still smells like sewage, it’s time to call in the professional.
-You could have a larger issues, such as a main sewer line clog, which will require the skills and tools of the pros.
+Drain cleaning for your pipes and video inspection can ensure the job gets done right the first time.
+You could have a larger issues, such as a main sewer line clog, which will require the skills and tools of the professional San Diego plumbers.